Summer School in Energy Economics

-There is a limit of 80 participants allocated on a first-come, first-served basis.
+There is a limit for in-person event of 80 participants allocated on a first-come, first-served basis.
 Meals and coffee breaks will be catered for.
 A certificate of participation will be awarded to the attendees on request.

 How to apply for this year's Summer School

-Please see the 2021 Summer School in Energy Economics three-day timetable below.
+Here is the Summer School in Energy Economics 2023 three-day timetable below.

 Limited financial assistance is available for Māori participants to attend the summer school.
-For more information, please email Professor Basil Sharp.
+For more information, please email Professor Emilson Silva.